 Inhabited as of 5/05

 A farm post office for Merricourt was established in October 1883.
-Merricourt had a peak population of 153 in the 1940′s.
-On our visit, there did appear to be at least one person still living in Merricourt.
+North Dakota Place Names by Douglas Wick lists Merricourt’s peak population at 153 in the 1940′s.

 US Census Data for Merricourt

 1980 – 17

 During our visit to Merricourt, we saw one home which was occupied, right in the middle of the townsite.
 We also heard someone calling for their dog, so we didn’t stay in that area long.
 There are quite a few abandoned structures, as well as some buildings which are still maintained.
 The surrounding miles of farmland are dotted with crumbling farms in every direction.
 Population loss was hard on this part of the state.